 Lab Scenario

-The objective of this lab is to give you a comprehensive overview of Oracle API Platform Cloud Service.
+The objective of this lab is to give you a comprehensive overview of the Oracle API Platform Cloud Service as an API Manager.

-API Platform Cloud Service (APIPCS) makes it easy to manage, secure, and services for application developers.
-The Oracle APIPCS provides portals for the different personas involved in application development & API management.
+Oracle API Platform Cloud Service (APIPCS) makes it easy to manage, secure, and publish services for application developers.
+The Oracle APIPCS provides two separate portals for the different personas involved in application development & API management.